 Color Variables : Solid colors that synchronize across your document.
 Any change to a Color Variable, will appear across all of the layers that use it.
 Color Variables replace global colors.

-Components: The collective name for Symbols, Text Styles, Layer Styles, and Color Variables.
+Components: The collective name for Symbols, Text Styles, Layer Styles, Color Variables, and Artboard Templates.

-Components View : A view where you can create, manage, search, and find local Symbols, Text Styles, Layer Styles, and Color Variables in your document.
+Components View : A view where you can create, manage, search, and find local Symbols, Text Styles, Layer Styles, Color Variables, and Artboard Templates in your document.

 constraints: Rules that can be applied to a layer to determine how it should behave when its parent is resized.